trevorputbrese/certificates-and-K8s/ReadMe.md

 Start here if you're using vSphere with Tanzu and have a newly created workload cluster:

-4. After authenticating for the first time to your workload cluster, create a ClusterRoleBinding and ClusterRole that uses the Privileged PSP (only necessary is a new cluster):
+4. After authenticating for the first time to your workload cluster, create a ClusterRoleBinding and ClusterRole that uses the Privileged PSP (only necessary in a new cluster):
 `kubectl apply -f https://raw.githubusercontent.com/trevorputbrese/tkc/master/tkc-priveledged-cluster-role.yaml`    <br />

 5. Add the stable Helm repo (nginx chart is here):